 - operating the RTM company in line with company law

-- ensuring the block is maintained / serviced in line with company law
+- ensuring the block is maintained / serviced in line with the lease

 - ensuring the block is maintained / serviced in line with current Health and Safety regulations

-Failure to satisfy these obligations can have legal and / or financial ramifications for the RTM company and its directors.
+Failure to satisfy these obligations can have legal and / or financial ramifications for the Right To Manage company and its directors.

 It is sometimes the case that the various leaseholders in a block have a degree of experience in relevant fields like finance, company law and construction, so that they can collectively self-manage their block without having to engage a managing agent.